GovReady/govready-q/Schema.md

 Several optional fields can be specified:

+	type: project
 	version: 1
 	instance-name: "Module for {{q1}}"

+The `type` field is set to `project` just when the Module is to be offered to users when they start a new Project.

 The `version` field is used only to force changes in the specification to be considered incompatible with any existing user answers (see Updating Modules).